GrahamChalfant/Graham_Portfolio/README.md

 - Scraped over 600,000 observations from UK Food Standard Agency API
 - Used dplyr to clean and format data
-- Visualized geolocation data and hygiene business types using mapdeck and ggplot2, respectively
+- Visualized geolocation data and hygiene business types and ratings using mapdeck and ggplot2, respectively

 ![](/images/shiny_dash_final.png)